EN-IH-WDPT-JUN21/Ben_The_Warrior-Flying_Lizards_and_Lying_Wizards-homework-1/README.md

     - **Damage**: `Wisdom / 2` HP
     - **Recover**: `5` Mana

-## Party Management
+##### Skeleton Warrior:

+Summoned into a party by a necromancer, the Skeleton Warrior uses the same fighting ability as the Warrior.
+This character is considered a summoned character, and, even tho it is added to a party in a battle, it does not remain in the party after victory.
+When killed , the skeleton warrior ceases to exist and will not appear in the graveyard.

 ### Import Party

 To import a Party from a .csv file the player is queried to provide the name of the file or the path to the file to import.
 If only the name is provided, the filed is searched in the parties folder.
 If the file is not found in the specific parties folder the directory provided is used.

 The Characters should be added to a .csv file either by exporting a previously created Party or by manually adding Characters to a .csv file.

 The Characters are saved in the following format:

 ```
 Warrior,Name,Strength,Stamina,HP
 Wizard,Name,Intelligence,Mana,HP